Cornell College is committed to promoting sustainability in the residence halls. There are several options for students to live green.

 Cornell's college and community garden

-Cornell College's chapter of Students in Free Enterprise (SIFE) has funded a college and community garden.
-Learn more about SIFE's community garden.
+Cornell College's Enactus has funded a college and community garden.
+You can learn more about the community garden. or visit Enactus' website for information on other projects.